 Just take out a few strands here and there.

-Here is a video so you can watch the techniques I use for drawing hair.
+Here is a video to watch the techniques I use for drawing hair.

-I hope you got some tips on how to draw realistic hair with graphite pencil.
+I hope you got some tips on how to draw realistic hair with a graphite pencil.

 I look forward to seeing your artwork soon.